CELESTINE-KILONZO/My-cloud-Blogs-Repository/cm5jgs8n6000509l2dg6h7bdp.md

 Pricing is based on input and output token count for LLMs

-Great for prototyping, POCs, and small workloads with more relaxed requirements for throughput and latency
+Great for prototyping, POCs, and small workloads with more relaxed requirements for throughput and /latency

 Requests per minute (RPM) and tokens per minute (TPM) limits enforced